Techgrounds-Cloud-9/cloud-9-elenageller/01_Fundamentals_1/exercise.md

 The 1st exercise is an intorudcution to Git.
 To learn the fundamantels to be anle to strat working there.

 ## Key terminology
-Repository is essentially the main folder of a project.The repository contains all the relevant project files, including documentation, and also stores the revision history for each file
+* Repository is essentially the main folder of a project.The repository contains all the relevant project files, including documentation, and also stores the revision history for each file
-Push
+* Push
-Fork is a copy of a repository
+* Fork is a copy of a repository
-Pull requests let you tell others about changes you've pushed to a branch in a repository on GitHub.
+* Pull requests let you tell others about changes you've pushed to a branch in a repository on GitHub.
-Cloning a repository pulls down a full copy of all the repository data that GitHub.com has at that point in time, including all versions of every file and folder for the project.
+* Cloning a repository pulls down a full copy of all the repository data that GitHub.com has at that point in time, including all versions of every file and folder for the project.
-Merge
+* Merge
+* Markdown (.md)

 ## Exercise
 Opdracht: